Quadriffis/immortal-millionaire/5 - increase life and health span.md

 For many people this is the reason they feel low when they have not eaten (low blood sugar) or when they have just eated (blood sugar spike followed by insulin spike).

 There is an alternative energy mechanism called ketosis.
 In this state the body does not break down carbohydrates but rather fats.
-Instead of using blood sugar for primary energy delvery, the body uses ketones.
+Instead of using blood sugar for primary energy delivery, the body uses ketones.

 Being in ketosis has a host of health benefits.
 The list is very similar to fasting.
-Indeed a great deal of the benefits of fasting stem from the fast that fasting helps trigger ketosis.
+Indeed a great deal of the benefits of fasting stem from the fact that fasting helps trigger ketosis.

-Entering a ketotic state is done by depriving the body of carbohydtates.
+Entering a ketotic state is done by depriving the body of carbohydrates.
 A ketogenic diet is often 80%+ fats.
 Longer fasts result in ketosis, and thus supply benefits similar to the ketogenic diet.

 #### Time restricted feeding